koob85/ASBY-Schedule/README.md

 https://docs.google.com/document/d/1tGxXGC6ICAQgjZqcLupNdqaqXt1RwU_mv3O4ja9-D8k/edit?usp=sharing

 Get statrted TLDR:
 1. This runs on JavaScript.
-Make sure you have Node.js installed
+Make sure you have Node.js installed3
+2. Run npm install on the project
-2. Update the following variables in Settings.js: MyBase, MyName, MyCredentials
+3. Update the following variables in Settings.js: MyBase, MyName, MyCredentials
-3. Update the variables below: targetDay, targetMonth
+4. Update the variables below: targetDay, targetMonth
-4. To run the script, open the terminal and type 'node index.js'
+5. To run the script, open the terminal and type 'node index.js'

 Notes:
 - You must be on reserve to run the code for the target month.